In this post, I’m going to show you how to get more traffic to your blog in 2022.

 Is guest posting going to magically 10x your blog’s traffic?

-In fact, data from Ahrefs discovered that the average guest post brings in about 50 total visitors.
+In fact, data from one industry study discovered that the average guest post brings in about 50 total visitors.

 And if you think about the amount of effort that goes into ONE guest post, 50 visitors doesn’t sound like a great payoff.